-Specialized's Roubaix endurance bikes feature a fork shock absorber they call Future Shock and — on the high-end models — the CG-R seatpost.
+Specialized's Roubaix endurance bikes feature a fork shock absorber they call Future Shock and the bump-taming S-Works Pavé seatpost.

 Future Shock is essentially a spring inside the headset that allows the bars and stem to move up and down.
 There are interchangeable springs for riders of different weight.
 It can give up to 20mm of travel.

 As of the 2020 model year there are two variants of the Future Shock.
 The more expensive Roubaix models get the new Future Shock 2.0, with on-the-fly adjustment and a hydraulic damper while the Comp and Sport get the Future Shock 1.5, with a lighter and more progressive spring than the first Future Shock and new bottom-out and top-out bumpers to improve the control.